glouppe/info8002-large-scale-data-systems/project/README.md

     - `retrieve_all(key)`
     Retrieves all values from the Blockchain with the specified key.
 Due to the transactional nature of a Blockchain, you implicitely get `versioning` for free.
 In principle, this method iterates through all blocks (unless you have indexing data-structures) to search for all versions of the specified key.
-  * code the reproduce the experiments and the associated plots,
   * broadcast implementation to disseminate information through your Blockchain network (choose wisely),
   * the networking aspect is completed by implementing the REST API (additional method could be required).
+- **Instructions and scripts**:
+  * to use your application, and how to use it,
+  * to reproduce the experiments in your report.
 - A **report** in PDF format that must include:
   * a detailed description of the individual components in your solution,
   * a discussion of the consequences and scalability of your broadcast implementation,